FrangipaneTeam/terraform-plugin-framework-docs/docs/index.md

 Welcome to the **Frangipane** documentation site.
 Frangipane Team is a french team of Orange Business.
 We are working on lots of projects based on Golang language.

-This site contains documentation for the following projects:
+This site contains documentation for the following projects

 ## Terraform